GuidoWestra/GuidoWestra/README.md

 # :wave: Welcome!
+My name is Guido!
-A career driven independent full stack developer with a growth mindset. <br />
+I am a career driven independent full stack developer with a growth mindset. <br />
-Recently graduated from Codaisseur's 11 week long intensive coding bootcamp! <br /> Looking for a full stack position where i can further improve/develop my technical skills. <br /> Ready to contribute to the next big thing. <br />
+Recently graduated from Codaisseur's 11 week long intensive coding bootcamp! <br /> Looking for a full stack position where I can further improve/develop my technical skills. <br /> Ready to contribute to the next big thing. <br />
 ## :seedling: Ongoing Projects
 - Movie Database